mageichler/fluffy-photo-base/README.md

 Also, as our mentor recommended, I've used the Styled Components library to put CSS directly into .js files.

-I want to show this app to the world, so I have a 'create Github page' on my checklist.
+~~I want to show this app to the world, so I have a 'create Github page' on my checklist.~~ DONE

 ### Adding more fluffy photos